 - In August, we traveled up to Alaska to help my SIL relocate from Anchorage to Bend, Oregon.
 A move made necessary to be nearer her aging mother.
 Again we tested before and after the trip.
 A negative COVID test was required at the time to enter Alaska.
 You can read all about the drive out of Alaska if a 2800 + mile cross-country trip through the Yukon is on your bucket list.

 - Later in September, we made the fast drive down I-5 to LA to bring some things back from our daughter’s house.
 And my last trip since the lockdown?
 In October, I drove myself from SF down the 101 to LA to spend a week visiting with my daughter.

-My personal choice is to stay home.
-I fear catching the virus and being sick, also that I may catch the virus and be asymptomatic.
+My personal choice was to stay home.
+I feared catching the virus and being sick, also that I may catch the virus and be asymptomatic.
 I don’t want to infect my 85-year-old father-in-law or anyone else unknowingly.
 With the choice between a year without travel and staying healthy, health won for me.

 What People Of The World Did In Their Year Without Travel

 What did everyone do with all the newfound time?
 How did they all cope with “everyone” being home?
 I love my husband and family, and I’m sure you do too.
 But do you really want to be with them 24/7?